cse-labs/res-edge-labs/labs/outer-loop-ring-deployment.md

 ## Update Git Repo

 - Wait for the CI-CD Action generating the deployment manifests to complete from the `flt create` step before updating the repo.
+You can check in the Actions tab in your repo if it completed successfully.

 ```bash